shatnawiO/RNN-/README.md

-# RNN-
-Recurrent Neural Network (RNN) implemented from scratch using only NumPy
+This repository contains an implementation of a Recurrent Neural Network (RNN) built entirely from scratch using Python and NumPy—no deep learning libraries used.
+The RNN is capable of sequence prediction and demonstrates fundamental concepts like forward propagation, backpropagation through time (BPTT), and gradient updates.
+This project is a great resource for understanding the inner workings of RNNs and building a strong foundation in deep learning fundamentals.